-Finding a job is not an easy feat and many people make a lot of mistakes, starting from seeking a job that’s not fit for their skills, to sending out a general resume and cover letter, until they never hear back from their prospective employers.
+Finding a job is not an easy feat and many people make a lot of mistakes, starting from seeking a job that’s not fit for their skills, to sending out a generic resume and cover letter, until they wonder why they never hear back from their prospective employers.

 The first step during a job search is identifying the industry in which you want to work, your ideal position, and your career goals.

 1) Identify the Industry